 6 octaves + 3rd's & 5th's squarewave harmony generator PCB.
-Wall to wall Radiophonic Workshop digital gurgling splatter and wibbling actionDesigned by Circuitbenders, Ships from United Kingdom
+Wall to wall Radiophonic Workshop digital gurgling splatter and wibbling actionDesigned by Circuitbenders in United Kingdom

 The circuitbenders Harmonic Engine PCB is a clone of the E&MM; Harmonic Generator.
 This was a project by Paul Williams, published in Electronics & Music Maker magazine way back in 1981.The circuit ...Read More…